department-of-veterans-affairs/vets-website/content/pages/education/opt-out-information-sharing.md

 ### Why does VA share this information?

 It makes it easy for schools to access information about your education benefits without your having to gather benefit information or fill out forms.
 Schools get all the information they need straight from VA.

+### How do I tell VA I don’t want my information shared?

+You’ll need to fill out a short form to tell us you want to opt out of sharing this information.
+You can get started right now.

+<a class="usa-button-primary va-button-primary" href="/education/opt-out-information-sharing/opt-out-form-0993/">Opt Out</a>
+<div id="react-applicationStatus" class="static-page-widget"></div>

+<b>Note</b>: If you’re signed in to your account, we can prefill part of your application based on your account details.

 ### What’s the Colmery Act?
 The Harry W. Colmery Veterans Educational Assistance Act, also called the “Forever GI Bill,” was signed into law August 2017 and expands education benefits for Veterans, Servicemembers, and their family members.